A guide to traveling in Iraq in 2024

 🚑 Travel Insurance for Iraq

-For obvious reasons, regular insurance companies don’t cover travel in Iraq.
+Most travel insurance companies don’t cover for travel in Iraq, except for IATI.

 • Readers of this blog can get an exclusive 5% discount.